Undergraduate research at the Nunez Lab

 If you are interested in evolutionary biology, population genetics, computational biology, molecular evolution, fruit fly genetics, genomics of "weird marine critters", or "all things barnacle"... undergraduate research at our lab is a great way to enrich your professional preparation at UVM.
 Feel free to contact Dr. Nunez to explore potential projects!

-Whenever the lab has an existing project with undergraduate opportunities, these are often posted in the biology website (click here).
-Yet, you should still reach out to Dr. Nunez even if you don't see our lab listed in that website.
+Whenever the lab has an existing project with undergraduate opportunities, these are often posted on the biology website (click here).
+Yet, you should still reach out to Dr. Nunez even if you don't see our lab listed on that website.
 We are always eager to work on new projects!
 Creativity and enthusiasm are always welcomed in our lab.

-Follow these steps in order to apply to the lab:
+Follow these steps to apply to the lab:

 1. Make contact.
-Please send Dr. Nunez and email with ALL of the following information to joaquin.nunez [at] uvm.edu:
+Please send Dr. Nunez an email with ALL of the following information to joaquin.nunez [at] uvm.edu:

 Your name, UVM major, and how far along you are in the program.